matomo-org/developer-documentation/docs/4.x/tests-travis-extended.md

     Can be set as a global environment variable for all builds or in the matrix for individual builds.

-  * **SKIP\_INSTALL\_MYSQL\_56**

-    If set to 1, MySQL 5.6 will not be installed on travis.
-This can be used to speed up builds that don't need MySQL 5.6.

-    Can be set as a global environment variable for all builds or in the matrix for individual builds.

-  * **SKIP\_INSTALL\_PYTHON\_26**

-    If set to 1, python 2.6 will not be installed on travis.
-This can be used to speed up builds that don't need python.

-    Can be set as a global environment variable for all builds or in the matrix for individual builds.

   * **SKIP\_PIWIK\_TEST\_PREPARE**

     If set to 1, the prepare.sh/setup_webserver.sh scripts are not executed.
 This can be used to speed up builds that don't execute PHP tests or need a webserver running Matomo.